ACLs, Filtering, NAC, Hardening, and Key Management

 VPN shared secretProtect and rotate during vendor or device lifecycle changes

-API tokenStore in a vault or secret manager, avoid scripts and tickets
+API tokenStore in a vault or secret manager, not scripts or tickets

 Backup encryption keyProtect separately from the backup data

 Good key management includes generation, storage, distribution, rotation, revocation, expiration tracking, and destruction.
-The exam may present an outage caused by an expired certificate or a security concern caused by a shared secret stored in a plain-text configuration file.
+The exam may show an outage caused by an expired certificate or a risk caused by a shared secret stored in a plain-text configuration file.

 Common Traps